rabrigo/ferry-api-proxy/README.md

 06-23-22
 Added a date picker, a dropdown menu for different terminal, and check time function only italicizes passed ferry sailings up to 2AM.

+## Description
+Ferry Friend is an app that integrates WSDOT's API for ferry schedules into an intuitive and mobile friendly interface.

 ## Built With